AlpoGIT/Multi-agent-reinforcement-learning/README.md

 - `agent.py` contains a class describing DDPG agents with centralized training and decentralized execution.
 - `utils.py` contains the replay buffer class to store and sample transitions.

-The agents should be able to solve the environment in approximatively 600-900 episodes (high variance is expected).
+The agents should be able to solve the environment in approximatively 600-900 episodes (high variance and some instability are expected).

 ```dos
 50/1000         average: 0.0173 sigma: 1.30      max: 0.10